natcap/invest.users-guide/source/ndr.rst

 This section outlines the specific data used by the model.
 See the Appendix for additional information on data sources and pre-processing.
 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

+You may choose to run the model with either Nitrogen or Phosphorus or both at the same time.
+If only one of these is chosen, then all inputs must match.
+For example, if running Nitrogen, you must provide load_n, eff_n, crit_len_n, Subsurface Critical Length (Nitrogen) and Subsurface Maximum Retention Efficiency (Nitrogen).

 -  **Digital elevation model** (DEM) (required).
 Raster dataset with an elevation value for each pixel, given in meters.
 Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.

 -  **Land use/land cover** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Biophysical table.*